sisinflab/MultiModal-Eval/README.md

 ## Datasets

 We provide already processed and split datasets.
-You can download them from the link below, and then unzip them within the ./data/ folder:
+You can download them from the links below, and then unzip them within the ```./data/``` folder:

 - Office: https://file.io/9a8csuDXSWyz
 - Toys: https://file.io/RmvjYckDJ1xs